Want to discover why selling is like dating? Read on.

 “Hello, Stationers Direct; how can I help you?”

 ‘’Hi, It’s Dave from Super Supplies, Is Julie Andrews there please?”

-“Hi Dave, It’s Julie here, thanks for calling me, I love getting calls off your sales guys.
+“Hi Dave, It’s Julie here; thanks for calling me, I love getting calls from your sales guys.
 I got your email and, WOW, I’m sold, I want to buy all of your products straight away!”

 Wouldn’t it be great if this was the response to every (or even one) of your cold calls, instead what tends to happen is: